eminent-domain-faqs

 Landowners are certainly free to negotiate eminent domain matters without the assistance of an attorney, but it is important to be aware that unrepresented parties are often offered significantly less for their property than people who have retained legal counsel.
 An attorney familiar with eminent domain law will be able to assess the value of your property and advocate for increased compensation, should your circumstances justify it.

-Contact Sever Storey, LLP today to schedule a free consultation with an Illinois eminent domain attorney
+Contact Sever Walker Padgitt, LLP today to schedule a free consultation with an Illinois eminent domain attorney

 References: